arackaf/mongo-graphql-starter/README.md

 ![Image of basic scaffolding](docs-img/initialCreated.png)

 Now tell Express about it—and don't forget to add a root object with a `db` property that resolves to a connection to your database.
+If needed, you can also have `db` be a function which returns a promise resolving to a connection.

 Here's what a minimal, complete example might look like.